kennethbakken/voidrice/README.md

 	- File bookmarks in `~/.config/shell/bm-files`
 	- Directory bookmarks in `~/.config/shell/bm-dirs`

+On my fork of voidrice i also have my directory structure in here, so it gets created on a minimal install as well.
+For example i have a few of the books i read and the wallpapers i always install that i shamelessly stole from [distrotube's wallpaper repo](https://gitlab.com/dwt1/wallpapers) get downloaded.
+This may seem unecessary for people who don't want all my nazi books and 300+ wallpapers.
+But again, this is a fork intended for personal use, but im not stopping anyone if they want a complete replica of my system.1

 ## Usage

 These dotfiles are intended to go with numerous suckless programs I use: